mwmlln/ms2_learn_music_notation/README.md

 ## **Features**

-The web page consists of two pages, one for playing the game and other for instruction on how to play the game.
+The web page consists of two pages, one for playing the game and the other for instruction on how to play the game.
 Both pages have almost identical navigation bar and footer, with HINT button added in the navigation bar only in the main gaming(index) page.

 <details><summary>Navigation bar</summary> <img src="assets/images/readme_ss/nav_ss.jpg"></details>